 It is that feeling of being on a team, turning to your neighbor and finding out what brought them out, when they first began to garden, or to learn the names of birds or berries, or what family member they wish were present to take part too.
 People spoke of what they wanted to see in their communities.
 They made plans for more planting and more action.
 They talked about the maple cookies you could make from sugar maples, and speculated on the flowers that would sprout from the rose bushes.

 We planted a multitude of species, creating what will develop into four vertical layers of forest – shrub, tree, mid-canopy and canopy levels.
-From the first central plantings of the sisters chokecherry and elderberry, we added maple, dogwood, sumac, aster, hazelnut, witch hazel, rose.
+From the first central plantings of the sisters chokecherry and elderberry, we added maple, dogwood, sumac, oak, witch hazel, rose.
 They will flower and bloom at different times, change color and drop leaves, huddle underground under a blanket of winter snow.
 They create a new family in place, our children today and elders tomorrow.

 Collaboration and deep connection is what makes Miyawaki Forests so strong, and it is also the key to the way we as people can go onto both survive and even thrive in a world that is still being degraded.
 The forest is a testament to the vision and practice of restoration, making tangible so much of what I have learned in lectures, classes, conferences and my work with Bio4Climate, and giving those memories a home in my heart.

 In the midst of it all, with the soil all over me, clumsy feet stepping around newly rooting trees, surrounded by warm and open faces on a bright and beautiful day, it struck me – this is what we work for.
 This is what success looks like.
-It is that win of multiples – home for biodiversity, filtered air, remediated soil, sequestered carbon, a sponge for water, plants that teach and provide, and something greater than the sum of any parts – connection and relationship, which nurtures your soil with each bit of energy you put into the job.
+It is that win of multiples – home for biodiversity, filtered air, remediated soil, sequestered carbon, a sponge for water, plants that teach and provide, and something greater than the sum of any parts – connection and relationship, which nurtures your soul with each bit of energy you put into the job.

 I say it over and over – I don’t know what the future looks like.
 But if it looks like this, more forests, greener cities, more teaching, learning, and appreciating life in its complexity and interconnectedness, then I can continue to have hope for myself and for this world I so love.
 I don’t need to reach a point where the work of making a more whole, healthy planet stops.
 To participate in its restoration and know that there are millions of others doing the same, and that as I go, I can make more of this and spread these seeds of such joyous change – that is enough.
 I am so grateful to everyone who participated, in digging, in planting, in planning and spreading the word, in supporting Bio4Climate and making this all possible.
 It’s truly an honor to sow and grow with you.